miccunifi/ladi-vton/README.md

 At the end of the training, the warped cloth images will be saved in the `data/warped_cloths` and `data/warped_cloths_unpaired` folders.
-To save computation time, in the following steps we will use the pre-extracted warped cloth images.
+To save computation time, in the following steps, we will use the pre-extracted warped cloth images.

 ### 2. Train EMASC